-10.2.6.2 Purpose of the DEng in Mechanical Engineering
+Purpose of the DEng in Mechanical Engineering

 The purpose of the qualification is to develop a researcher who will make a significant and original contribution to knowledge in a specialised area of mechanical engineering and technology.

-To develop a researcher in mechanical engineering with advanced abilities, to independently apply mechanical engineering design, synthesis, and related principles, to specific problems of society at large.
-One of the main objectives in this process is to develop an advanced capability to conduct engineering research of an original nature.
+To develop a researcher in mechanical engineering with advanced abilities to independently apply mechanical engineering design, synthesis, and related principles to specific problems of society at large.
+One of the main objectives of this process is to develop an advanced capability to conduct engineering research of an original nature.
 It also promotes a lifelong learning approach and an aptitude for training other students in similar fields.
-(Also see section 4.5.)
+(Also see paragraph 4.5.)